dhis2/developer-portal/docs/guides/translation-support.md

 import i18n from '@dhis2/d2-i18n'
 ```

-2. Indicate the strings you want translated by using the `i18n.t` syntax in your file:
+2. In the files containing strings you want translated in your application interface, indicate these using the `i18n.t` syntax:

 ```jsx {43-60} title="src/App.js"
 const MyApp = () => (